luiscoco/SpringBoot_Annotations/README.md

 **Explanation**:

+**@SpringBootApplication**: This is a convenience annotation that adds:

-**@Configuration**: Indicates that the class can be used by the Spring IoC container as a source of bean definitions
+    **@Configuration**: Tags the class as a source of bean definitions for the application context

-**@EnableAutoConfiguration**: Enables Spring Boot’s auto-configuration mechanism

-**@ComponentScan**: Enables component scanning so that the web controller classes and other components you create will be automatically discovered and registered as beans in Spring's application context
+    **@EnableAutoConfiguration**: Tells Spring Boot to start adding beans based on classpath settings, other beans, and various property settings

+    **@ComponentScan**: Tells Spring to look for other components, configurations, and services in the specified package, allowing it to find the controllers

 Code Snippet: